I *think* I may have finally found the elusive perfect no sew DIY Journal, so I’m going to share a little video tutorial

 The possibilities are endless with this style of journal!

 There are so many things you can make with this type of journal binding.
-Since it doesn’t require sewing or sharp objects, it is perfect for kids as well.
+Since it doesn’t require sewing or sharp objects, it is perfect for kids to make also!

 I hope you enjoy this journal, and I’d love to see what you make!
 Join our Facebook Group to share your latest junk journal creations!

 Have questions?
 Need some help understanding how to make this journal?
 I’m always happy to answer your questions below or join us in our community Facebook group!